jcfranco/dev-summit-2017-widgets-deep-dive/slides/index.md

 - All the code changes done in a git branch
 - PR is opened with all changes and tests included
-- PR is reviewed and tested before merge
+- PR is reviewed and tested
+- API build is successful
+- Merge!

 ---